Blondelo/Blondelo/README.md

 - 👋 Hi, I’m @Blondelo
 - 👀 I’m interested in cryptocurrency and web3
-- 🌱 I’m currently improvinf my knowledge in the world of web3
+- 🌱 I’m currently improving my knowledge in the world of web3
 - 💞️ I’m looking to collaborate on fondamental analysis, airdrop research...
 - 📫 How to reach me : blondel.cnw@gmail.com